John de la Howe board meets to discuss 'Uncovered' coverage: 'I know we're above board'

 The Post and Courier discovered their close business relationships, which includes running Edgefield Pool Room together, as part of its Uncovered investigation.
 The Pulitzer Prize-winning publication also found that Sharon Wall, who served as interim president through July 2020, landed a $1,500-per-day job with one of de la Howe's vendors, where she has received $52,500 for 35 days of consulting her former employer.
 The state normally requires a one-year cooling off period before agency heads are allowed to join a business under contract with that agency.

-On Monday — one day after the Charleston-based newspaper printed its findings and the same day it was published in the Index-Journal — John de la Howe's board announced it would meet Tuesday morning, giving a little more than the required 24 hours public notice of a meeting.
+On April 26 — one day after the Charleston-based newspaper printed its findings and the same day it was published in the Index-Journal — John de la Howe's board announced it would meet the following morning, giving a little more than the required 24 hours public notice of a meeting.
 Still, trustees began the meeting ahead of its announced 10:30 a.m. start time and quickly went behind closed doors, discussing The Post and Courier's story and other matters until 1 p.m.

 After returning to open session, the board spent a few minutes discussing an upcoming guest speaker before adjourning.
 As trustees were getting ready to leave, Chairperson Hugh Bland stopped to talk about the board's reaction to the story.

-Note: Editor's note: The Post and Courier is partnering with the Index-Journal and 15 other South Carolina newspapers in the Uncovered project.